Has Your Outdoor Wood Boiler Overheated?

 We recommend that you evaluate the possible causes (listed below) and the corresponding solutions (also listed below) so that you can take the necessary steps to PROTECT your outdoor boiler from permanent damage.

 Again, an unlimited supply of air to the firebox is bad - it will lead to uncontrolled burning of wood fuel in the firebox that will damage the firebox steel.
-If the door seal is more than 2-3 years old, replace door seal gasket.
+If the door gasket is more than 2-3 years old, replace the door seal gasket.
 Click HERE for more info.